FusionAuth/fusionauth-site/README.md

 - add a `tests` folder with a `test.sh` file to run all tests using Docker
 - switch the repository annotation format from RemoteCode to Bluehawk
 - use LocalCode instead of RemoteCode in the accompanying article
-- test the build, snippet generation, and repository export
+- test the build, snippet generation, and repository export in repo root
+   - docker run --init --rm -it -v ".:/app" -w "/app" node:26 bash -c "cd astro && npm run validate-code-snippets"
+   - docker run --init --rm -it -v ".:/app" -w "/app" node:26 bash -c "cd astro && npm run generate-code-snippets"

 ## Build